-While you can reduce antibodies and the autoimmune attack on the thyroid, I like to think of it as “Well Managed” Hashimoto’s.
-By doing the lifestyle interventions, nutrition and bringing your body back into balance you are able to effectively manage the Hashimoto’s disease so that you may not even have issues anymore.
+I like to think of it as “Well Managed” Hashimoto’s.
+By doing lifestyle interventions, getting enough nutrition and bringing your body back into balance you are able to effectively manage the Hashimoto’s disease so that you don’t have symptoms anymore.
 However, you still have the genetic predisposition for it and the antibodies (even if not active) that your immune system has designated towards the thyroid.
-You can’t eliminate those factors so remission seems a little misleading to say.
-If you were to go back to a lifestyle that increases inflammation and/or have certain viruses or other triggering immune issues you can see antibodies go back up (even if not as much as before).
+If you were to go back to a lifestyle that increases inflammation and/or have certain viruses or other triggering immune issues occur in the future, you can see antibody levels go up (even if not as much as before).

 I’d much rather have clients focus on creating a balanced lifestyle that helps you feel great, reduces symptoms and allows you to build sustainable lifestyle choices.
 You might very well get within a normal TPO range, or you might still be out of range but feel amazing!
 Use that lab test as a helpful guide to make sure nutrition and lifestyle choices are getting you in the right direction.
-Always look at how you feel and if the changes are sustainable for you long term.
+Pay attention to how you feel and if the changes you’re making are sustainable for you long term.

 For those that are actively hypothyroid you’ll benefit from exercise that will give you a boost of energy.
 Try jumping on a trampoline or doing a short high intensity workout session around 15-30 minutes.
 If that feels like too much then walking and some light resistance training are also beneficial.